ravimashru/deno-nets/README.md

 # deno-nets
 Create, train and use neural networks using Typescript in Deno

-Goal: create a Deno module with an interface like Scikit-learn to create, train and use neural networks.
+Goal: create a Deno module with an interface like Scikit-learn to create, train and use neural networks

+Plan: work on this during the upcoming [Deno Hacktoberfest](https://organize.mlh.io/participants/events/5363-nest-land-hacktoberfest-online-meetup-with-ryan-dahl-sam-williams-and-michael-spengler)

 ## MVP
 - [ ] Dense Layers